srimani-ravikumar/mini-projects/SecureAuthPlaygroud/readme.md

 * Never store passwords in plain text.
 * Use strong hashing algorithms with salts (and optionally peppers) to protect user data.
-* Weak hashing is educational only — never use it in production.
+* Weak hashing is educational only, never use it in production.
 * Interactive demos like this make security concepts easy to understand for anyone.

 ---